 I graduated from Law LLB with Honours first class in 2021 from the University of Sussex, during which time I took part in the Mayo Wynne Baxter Junior Mooting competition, which attracted me to the firm and gave me an opportunity to meet people who worked here.
 I had been determined to work here since and subsequently joined the firm in 2022.

-In 2024, I passed my SQE 1 and am currently completing my SQE 2 as well as studying for my master’s degree part-time at the University of Law.
+I am currently also studying for my master’s degree part-time at the University of Law.

 What attracted you, and keeps you, in this area of law?